 - i.
-Participation: The informal review process requires that the reporting party and responding party agree to participate and the alleged action cannot be significantly severe or threaten the health, safety or welfare of the parties or members of the University Community.
+Participation: 'The informal review process requires that the reporting party and responding party agree to participate and the alleged action cannot be significantly severe or threaten the health, safety or welfare of the parties or members of the University Community.
 Some reports of discrimination or harassment may not be appropriate for informal resolution.
 Complaints of sexual assault are not permitted to be remedied with informal resolution processes.
 See Policy section: Investigation and Resolution. - ii.
 Notice: If the terms for pursing an informal resolution are appropriate as determined by the Title IX Investigator(s), notice will be given to the reporting party and responding party of the opportunity to participate in a meeting or other informal process on the matter. - iii.
 Terms: The Title IX Investigator(s) will set the terms of the interactions between parties to facilitate a resolution.
 If the either party declines or fails to participate in the meeting or subsequent process, or an agreement cannot be reached, either party can elect to end the informal process or pursue an investigation.
 At any time, the University can elect to proceed with a formal investigation when necessary to comply with University obligations. - iv.
 Resolution/Outcome: Informal resolutions may include, but are not limited to, contact restrictions and separation of the parties.
 Situations that are resolved through informal resolution are usually subject to follow-up after a period of time to assure that resolution has been implemented effectively.
-Steps taken by the Title IX Investigator(s) to help the parties achieve informal resolution will be documented.
+Steps taken by the Title IX Investigator(s) to help the parties achieve informal resolution will be documented and sent to the parties concurrently, as a notice of outcome after resolution completion.